appleyapple/cmpt353_project/README.md

 ## Run code
 ### Required libraries:
+scipy, pandas, numpy, matplotlib, statsmodels

 ### Command execution:
 #### Run whole thing
 `> python main.py`

 ### File outputs:
+The first initial for each png indicates left(l) or right(r) and the second initial for the type of walk: standard(s), limp(l), waddle(w), drag(d)

+Output folder contains butterworth_filter and loess_smooth folders, as well as acceleration, velocity and position graphs for each walking type and a numerical integration test graph

+Butterworth_filter and loess_smooth folders contain graphs of raw acceleration data vs noise filtered acceleration data

+In the console progression updates and an output of p-values from the mann-whitney u test between the left leg and right leg for the same walking types

 ## Interpreting the Data
 Phone is attached to the ankle facing outwards (add pic?)